SOLAS-TTRPG/SOLAS/Tricks.md

 ## Revitalizing Aura
 ***Concentration***
 *Range: 1 Tile*
-Any creatures of your choice that start their turn within range recover an additional stamina point.
+A creature of your choice that starts their turn within range recovers an additional stamina point.
+If they start their turn outside of the range, the aura fades and ends.

 ## Witch Bolt
 ***Concentration***